hnakamur/lua-cornerstone/README.md

 # Lua cornerstone library

+This is a basic library for Lua.

+I'd like to implement these modules.
+* cornerstone.string
-* be minimalistic
+* cornerstone.iterator
-* not object-oriented
+* cornerstone.time

 ## Build and test